SOUTH AFRICAN IRISH SETTER HEALTH REVIEW 2017

 Progressive Retinal Atrophy rcd 1 is an early onset blinding condition.
 As a result of genetic research, The Kennel Club Centre of the Animal Health Trust (UK) developed the first canine DNA test in the 1990’s for PRA rcd 1 in Irish Setters.
 With the mating of tested CLEAR parentage it can be guaranteed their progeny would not develop nor carry the condition.

-A properly structured scheme was instituted by a group of Irish Setter Breeders in South Africa in 2006 and proved highly successful, thus in the ten years of operation we can report:
+A properly structured scheme was instituted by a group of Irish Setter Breeders in South Africa in 2006 and proved highly successful, thus in the eleven years of operation we can report:

 NO cases of PRA rcd 1 or CLAD have been reported and NO Carriers or Affected Irish Setters are currently recorded on KUSA Irish Setter Breed Registers or the group’s National Registers.
 Irish Setters imported into SA from anywhere in the world MUST be proven CLEAR of PRA rcd 1 and CLAD before Breed Registration will be effected by the Kennel Union of Southern Africa.